Effective Content Marketing Strategies for Healthcare

 5. Utilize Social Media to Build Community and Engagement

-• Facebook and Instagram: Ideal for reaching a broad patient base, sharing wellness tips, patient testimonials, and community events.
+• Facebook and Instagram: Ideal for wellness tips, testimonials, and community engagement

 Use Paid Advertising for Targeted Reach